KiraYamato94/LasMonjas/README.md

 - Updated Reactor.dll which fixed an issue selecting regions on 2022.2.8s

 **Version 1.0.1 (18th February 2022)**
-- Added an option for choosing if Thiefs can or not kill on Police And Thiefs gamemode
+- Added an option for choosing if Thieves can or not kill on Police And Thieves gamemode

 **Version 1.0.0 (14th February 2022)**
 - Initial Release